theamarieguadalupe/github-demo/README.md

 # github-demo
-A demo repositoryto show the basic Git flow.
+A demo repository to show the basic Git flow.